-(地铁): The metro/subway/underground in Beijing is very cheap - you can get anywhere in the city for 2元.
+(地铁): The metro/subway/underground in Beijing is very cheap - you can get anywhere in the city for 2RMB.
 There is a metro stop in Wudaokou, which makes it easy to avoid the traffic when going across town.
-But be warned, though it is sometimes quicker that a taxi over long distances, in rush hours you often won't find a seat.
-Actually, if you manage to find a seat at any time, please let us know.
-It takes around 40 minutes to an hour to get from Wudaokou to Wángfŭjing and Tiananmen on the metro.
+But be warned, though it is sometimes quicker than a taxi over long distances, in rush hours you often won't find a seat.
+Actually, if you manage to find a seat at any time, open the bottle of champagne you'll have brought with you for this rare occasion.
+It takes around 40 minutes to an hour to get from Wudaokou to Wángfŭjĭng and Tiananmen on the metro.
+There's a map at the back of this guide-it's slightly out of date, but the changes are very minor.